-The resident population is that recorded in the population registers of Italian communes.
-Only private households are included.
-The private household is made up either of persons living alone or of two or more persons, whether or not of the same family, usually occupying the same dwelling.
+The reference population is the resident population, that is the population recorded in the registry offices in the Italian municipalities.
+All the Italian regions are covered.
+Only private households are included in the sample.
+Private households are made up either of persons living alone or of two or more persons, whether or not of the same family, usually living in the same dwelling and with family (marriage, relationships, adoption, guardianship) or affection ties.
+Non resident households, people not living in private households and household members emigrated abroad or absent from the selected household for more than 1 year are not covered.

-In 2006 the quarterly sample size was 76 872 households, giving an average survey rate of 0.3%.
+In 2007 the quarterly sample size was 77 318 households, giving an average sampling fraction of 0.3%.